satwikkansal/ibm_iot_example/blog/draft.md

 ![image-20200305140507345](images/image-20200305140507345.png)

-### Storing data in a database
+### 12. Storing data in a database

-We can store the events in a [Cloudant](https://www.ibm.com/cloud/cloudant) NoSQL database for persistence and later analysis.
-To do that, we need to create a Cloudant DB  service by choosing **Cloudant NoSQL DB** from the IBM Cloud Catalog.
-Enter a name for the Cloudant service, select a region and plan and then press the ‘Create’ button.
+What if we want to persist the data for later use?
+We can store the events in a [Cloudant](https://www.ibm.com/cloud/cloudant) NoSQL database.
+To do that, we'll create a Cloudant DB service by choosing **Cloudant NoSQL DB** from the IBM Cloud Catalog.
+The steps are below,

+1. Enter some name for the Cloudant service, select a region and plan and then press the ‘Create’ button.
+It might take some time to provision.

 ![image-20200305173440655](images/image-20200305173440655.png)

-It might take some time to provision.
-We then need to get to the service dashboard and generate Service credentials that'll be used in the application.
+2. We then need to get to the service dashboard and generate Service credentials that'll be used in the application.

 ![image-20200305173724444](images/image-20200305173724444.png)

-Once we have the credentials, we can create bind the application client to the Cloudant service and configure connector, destination, and rules to send the events to the cloudant database.
+3. Once we have the credentials, we can create bind the application client to the Cloudant service and configure connector, destination, and rules to send the events to the cloudant database.
 Following is the code for that,

 ```python
 # File application.py